Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 I'm Michal.

-My sole focus for the 6 months between February and July 2016 is to spend at least 222 hours on coding and 61 hours on learning concepts in order to start building blockchain software full time.
+My sole focus for the 6 months until July 2016 is to spend at least 300 hours learning blockchain concepts hands-on.
 You can look up whether I work hard enough with this [Beeminder] chart, and then have a look around to see how I'm doing.
-I use self-regulation techniques as taught by [CFAR], with a couple of personal tweaks based on resources stored on [LessWrong].

-I have made my decision based on 12 months of ignoring data from both my [system 1] and friendly advice from my friends in [EA].
+I have made my decision based on 12 months of ignoring data from both my [system 1] and friendly advice from my [friends].
 I have also made an oath not to change this direction for 2 years unless I fail by July, or if the odds of having better than average positive impact on [direct or indirect international economic empowerment] will fall below 60:40 (based on oppinion of at least 2 trusted experts, one of whom is my future employer).
 I aim to optimize benefits from potential [flow-through effects] using this [framework].
+I use self-regulation techniques as taught by [CFAR], with a couple of personal tweaks based on resources stored on [LessWrong].

 Is there anything I'm mising here?
 [Please, let me know].